 It's as effective as running and low impact on joints

 Once you've run your regular route every lunchtime for a week, it can get a little tiresome.
-Luckily NASA defines trampolining as 68 per cent more effective than running while Frame, who offer a Rebounding class say that 20 minutes of bouncing is the equivalent of an hour of running.
+Luckily NASA defines trampolining as 68 per cent more effective than running, while Frame, which is famous for its popular Rebounding classes claims that 20 minutes of bouncing is the equivalent of an hour of running.
 While it’s a high-intensity workout (read: heart-pounding, sweaty, messy, endorphin fuelled), the fact that trampolines and rebounders absorb energy means that it’s low impact on your joints, unlike pounding the pavements.

 Springing is slimming